csci-1301/csci-1301.github.io/docs/programming_and_computer_usage/installing_software.md

 Concretely, this means that only somebody who manages to steal your instructor's credentials and their phone, and thwart all the other instructors' vigilance, would be able to host malicious code on our platform: while we certainly imagine that this is theoretically possible, we hope that you will agree that the probability is low enough for you to trust the code on this site.

 As often, security is not absolute, but aims at providing reasonable confidence.
-Executing "blindly" code found on-line, on the other hand, gives you a good chance of facing unpleasant surprises: while there certainly is a lot of useful, good code on websites like [stackoverflow](https://stackoverflow.com/)---your instructor probably uses such websites, by the way!---, copying-and-pasting it without understanding its purpose or general structure is almost guaranteed to, at best, not execute properly, at worst, make your system unstable or insecure.
+Executing "blindly" code found on-line, on the other hand, gives you a good chance of facing unpleasant surprises: while there certainly is a lot of useful, good code on websites like [stackoverflow](https://stackoverflow.com/)your instructor probably uses such websites, by the way!, copying-and-pasting it without understanding its purpose or general structure is almost guaranteed to, at best, not execute properly, at worst, make your system unstable or insecure.

-# Accessing an IDE
+## Accessing an IDE

 An [IDE](https://www.wikiwand.com/en/Integrated_development_environment), for "Integrated development environment", is the software or service you will be using to write, compile, execute and debug your code.
 There are many available IDEs, and some can accommodate multiple different programming languages.